jayleicn/moment_detr/data/README.md

 ## QVHighlights Dataset

+All raw video data can be downloaded from this [link](https://nlp.cs.unc.edu/data/jielei/qvh/qvhilights_videos.tar.gz).

 Our annotation files include 3 splits: `train`, `val` and `test`.
 Each file is in [JSON Line](https://jsonlines.org/) format, each row of the files can be loaded as a single `dict` in Python.
 Below is an example of the annotation:

 ```